nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 <br>
 1. When `SplitLah` reads a user input, `SplitLah` will call the `Parser#getCommand` method and pass the user input as the argument.
-2. Given the user input, `Parser` class first decomposes the user input into two separate components, the command type and the remaining arguments.
+2. Given the user input, `Parser` class first decomposes the user input into two separate components, the _command type_ and the _remaining arguments_.
    This is done using the two methods `Parser#getCommandType` and `Parser#getRemainingArguments` respectively.<br>
-   Where the input is `session /create /n Class Outing /d 15-03-2022 /pl Alice Bob`, the command type will be `session /create` and the remaining arguments would be `/n Class Outing /d 15-03-2022 /pl Alice Bob`.
+   Where the input is `session /create /n Class Outing /d 15-03-2022 /pl Alice Bob`, the _command type_ will be `session /create` and the _remaining arguments_ would be `/n Class Outing /d 15-03-2022 /pl Alice Bob`.
-   1. If the command type is of invalid syntax, the method `Parser#getCommandType` returns null.
+   1. If the _command type_ is of invalid syntax, the method `Parser#getCommandType` returns null.
-      If the command type is null, `Parser` class creates and returns an `InvalidCommand` object to `SplitLah`.
+      When null is returned, `Parser` class creates and returns an `InvalidCommand` object to `SplitLah`.
-   2. Next, to check whether the command type and remaining arguments are valid, `Parser` class calls the method `Parser#checkIfCommandIsValid`.
-If either command type or remaining arguments are invalid, an error message is returned by the method, which is then used to return an `InvalidCommand` object to `SplitLah`.
+   2. Next, to check whether the _command type_ and _remaining arguments_ are valid, `Parser` class calls the method `Parser#checkIfCommandIsValid`.
+If either the _command type_ or the _remaining arguments_ are invalid, an error
+      message is returned by the method, which is then used to return an `InvalidCommand` object to `SplitLah`.
-3. Depending on the command type, `Parser` class instantiates an appropriate `XYZCommandParser` object.
-For example, for a command type of `"session /create"` a `SessionCreateCommandParser` object is instantiated.
+3. Depending on the _command type_, `Parser` class instantiates an appropriate `XYZCommandParser` object.
+For example, for a _command type_ of `"session /create"`, a `SessionCreateCommandParser` object is instantiated.
-   If `Parser` class does not recognise the command type, an `InvalidCommand` object is created and returned immediately.
+   If `Parser` class does not recognise the _command type_, an `InvalidCommand` object is created and returned immediately.
 4. With the corresponding `XYZCommandParser` object instantiated, `Parser` class will call the `getCommand` method of `XYZCommandParser`.
 This process will be explained in further detail in the sequence diagrams below.